Struggling to pay your debts?

-Many of us cannot live without credit like credit cards, clothing accounts and loans.
+Many of us cannot live without credit like credit cards, clothing accounts, and loans.
 The availability and use of this credit (as well as the increase in interest and fees) and a failure to budget sometimes gets out of control resulting in over-indebtedness.
-If a debtor is over-indebted, s/he may apply for Debt Counselling in terms of the National Credit Act.
+If you are over-indebted, you may apply for Debt Counselling in terms of the National Credit Act.

 What is Debt Counselling?

-It is when a debtor applies to our registered Debt Counsellor to request the rescheduling of his/her debt, as s/he is unable to pay all their obligations under all their credit agreements.
-It gives a debtor who is over-committed a second chance to repay their debt.
+It is when you apply to a registered Debt Counsellor to request the restructuring of your debt, as you are unable to pay all your obligations under all your credit agreements.
+When you are over-committed, it gives you a second chance to repay your debt.
 Over-indebtedness does not result in the debt being written off, but being restructured.

-- Only debtors who are natural persons (individuals).
+- You can only apply if you are an individual.
 Juristic persons (companies) as debtors may NOT apply for Debt Counselling.

-- The debt review process is only available to a debtor who is over-indebted and has an income.
+- The debt review process is only available to you if you are over-indebted and have an income.